PdxCodeGuild/Full-Stack-Day-Class/variables.md

 # Variables
-With values and variables, the computer can do work for us.
+With values and operators, the computer can do work for us.

 Let's calculate the cost of a road trip.
 If we're driving 300 miles in a car that gets 30 MPG and gas costs $2.50 per gallon: